powerpuffy/ce301-Visualising-Pathfinding-Algorithms/README.md

 ## ControlPanel

 The ControlPanel is another JPanel used to contain the buttons and fields that the user will interact with to change the processes of the algorithms.
-The buttons are implement using JButtons and they each have an ActionListener to perform a certain function.
+This is created with a set width and will run from the top of the frame, to the bottom of the frame.
+It is set to the right side of the main GridPanel.
+The buttons are implemented using JButtons and they each have an ActionListener to perform a certain function.
 Below is an example of one.

 ``` java
 JButton resetButton = new JButton("Reset Grid");